shreejanjoshi/lerning-with-mySQL/README.md

 - How to connect php with SQL
 - make a new data
 - connect that data to SQL
+- read data from MySQL
+- Update data in Php (change it in MySQL)
+- Delete data

 ### What's happing